Angeley00/AWS-re-start-Journey/README.md

 - **RDS & Databases** – Deploy relational databases with backups.
 - **Infrastructure as Code** – Automate deployments using **CloudFormation templates**.

-Each project includes **step-by-step implementation** and explanations.

----